 The Bible is a gift from God to us.
 It tells stories of real-life interactions between God and people who lived in specific times, places, and varied socio-economic conditions.
 Some had a great relationship with God; some not so great.
+The Bible doesn’t gloss over the stupid and often harmful courses people sometimes chose – even people who believed in God.
 We can learn from their examples.

-These stories invite us to get to know God and do life with Him.
+These stories invite us personally to get to know God and do life with Him.